gamesbook/protograf/docs/source/customised_shapes.rst

 across the Triangle from one opposing side to another.
 Hatch starting points are equally spaced across each of the sides of the Triangle.

-Example x.
+Example 6.
 Triangle: Hatches
 ++++++++++++++++++++++++++++

-.. |th1| image:: images/customised/equilateral_triangle.png
+.. |th1| image:: images/custom/triangle/triangle_hatch.png
    :width: 330

 ===== ======